SEAN: Can’t talk, too much manga!

 MICHELLE: Ooh, somehow I missed this one, too!

-MELINDA: I did too!
+MJ: I did too!
 Count me in!

 SEAN: Vertical has the third volume of Knights of Sidonia, which surely has run out of ways to make everything bleak.
 Of course, I look forward to it proving me wrong.